 If user A wishes to use the identity C, the UE shall include in any outgoing INVITE or MESSAGE requests, an Additional-Identity header field, defined in TS 24.229 [3], set to the selected identity and shall include the native identity in the From header field.
 The UE can learn the identity C by device configuration as specified in TS 24.175 [13] or by using the service configuration in clause 4.8.

-The UE may support being configured with the identities to be used in the "MultiIdentity" leaf node of TS 24.175 [13].
+The UE may support being configured with the identities to be used using one or more of the following methods:

+a) the "MultiIdentity" interior node of the EFMuDMiDConfigData file described in TS 31.102 [xx];

+b) the "MultiIdentity" interior node of the EFMuDMiDConfigData file described in TS 31.103 [yy]; and

+c) the "MultiIdentity" interior node of TS 24.175 [13].

+If the UE is configured with both the "MultiIdentity" interior node of TS 24.175 [13] and the "MultiIdentity" interior node of the EFMuDMiDConfigData file described in TS 31.102 [xx] or TS 31.103 [yy], then the Media_type_restriction_policy node of the EFMuDMiDConfigData file shall take precedence.

+NOTE: Precedence for files configured on both the USIM and ISIM is defined in TS 31.103 [yy].

 When establishing an emergency session and performing the emergency related procedures defined in TS 24.229 [3], the UE shall only use the native identity.